 The Digital Anthologist is a tool in development that facilitates storage, editing, and classification of materials on the web.
 In the spirit of "folksonomy," this digital anthologizing tool will function as another way for web users to curate online, in ways that tag back to print conventions like the Table of Contents but also utilize web conventions such as linking and tagging.

 Chris Leary, English

 Project Goals: Fine tune web architecture and underlying pedagogy for undergraduate wiki-based, inquiry-driven digital humanities course that blends online collaborative commenting on texts with live weekly seminar discussions.
 Engage students in multicultural history of classical world(s) by turning every document into a conversation.
 Create enriched learning experience where the syllabus becomes just the starting point on an open-ended collaborative journey.

-Andrew Lynch, Liberal Studies
+Andrew Lynch, Classics